 Although a perennial Eustoma is normally grown as an annual in the garden.

-They require to be grown in areas that have hot summers, and flower in the summer with double bell shaped flowers of purple, pink or cream, atop an upright stem.
+They require to be grown in areas that have hot summers.
+Eustoma flower in the summer with double bell shaped flowers of purple, pink, or cream, atop an upright stem.

-They can reach heights of 15 to 60 cm making them great to use in borders.
+They can reach heights of 15 to 60 cm (6 to 24 inches) making them great to use in your borders.

 Common Names: Gentian, Texas Bluebell, Lisianthus, Prairie Gentian, Tulip gentian.